rhatdan/docker-rbac/README.md

 * Access - Copy from, Exec into, Attach to, Send signals to, Diff against image

 ### Image Permissions
-These permissions grand users permission to act on images.
+These permissions grant users permission to act on images.

 Some container permissions provide overlap with image permissions.
 For example, an API call to create a container must verify that the subject making the call